How to Clean Fuel Injectors at Home

 #1 Remove O-Rings and Pintle Caps

-If you’re looking to clean your fuel injectors at home, start by removing any o-rings and pintle caps from the injector.
-If you plan on reusing the o-ring or pintle cap, be careful not to damage it when removing though we recommended replacing it with a new one.
+Start by carefully removing any o-rings and pintle caps from the injector.
+These small rubber and plastic components can get damaged easily, so use gentle pressure.
+If you plan on reusing the o-ring or pintle cap, be careful not to damage it when removing, however we recommended replacing it.

 #2 Use a Tire Valve or Straw

-To make the cleaning process easier, we recommend using a tire valve stem (a small plastic hose can also work).
-Next, remove the core with a core removal tool.
+To make the cleaning process easier, we recommend using a tire valve stem (a small plastic hose can also work) in order to connect your solvent spray to the injector.
+Remove the core with a core removal tool so the solvent can flow freely.
 Removing the core is not necessary though recommended for the best results.

 how-to-clean-diesel-injectors